0x3444ac53/ellies-bash-scripts/README.md

 Everything here is a function definition and anything you run will need to be modified

+also I use zsh, and do not promise compatability

 To run modules you need to source them

 ```bash